Adelphi Charter: Adelphi Charter on Creativity, Innovation and Intellectual Property

-Humanity’s capacity to generate new ideas and knowledge is its greatest asset.
-It is the source of art, science, innovation and economic development.
-Without it, individuals and societies stagnate.
+Humanity's capacity to generate new ideas and knowledge is a key driver of art, science, innovation, and economic development.

 This creative imagination requires access to the ideas, learning and culture of others, past and present.
 And, in the future, others will use what we have done.

 Human rights call on us to ensure that everyone can create, access, use and share information and knowledge, enabling individuals, communities and societies to achieve their full potential.

 Creativity and investment should be recognised and rewarded.
 The purpose of intellectual property law (such as copyright and patents) should be, now as it was in the past, to ensure both the sharing of knowledge and the rewarding of innovation.

-The expansion in the law’s breadth, scope and term over the last 30 years has resulted in an intellectual property regime which is radically out of line with modern technological, economic and social trends.
+The expansion in the law's breadth, scope and term over the last 30 years has resulted in an intellectual property regime which is radically out of line with modern technological, economic and social trends.
 This disconnect threatens the chain of creativity and innovation on which we and future generations depend.

 We therefore call upon governments and the international community to adopt these principles: